TrES: The Transatlantic Exoplanet Survey

 -

-We’ve found the largest known transiting planet, TrES-4!
+We found the largest known transiting planet at the time, TrES-4.

 -

-We’ve found a transiting planet, TrES-3, with 1.9 Jupiter masses and an orbital period of only 1.3 days!
+We found a transiting planet, TrES-3, with 1.9 Jupiter masses and an orbital period of only 1.3 days.

 -

-TrES-2, the first known transiting planet in the Kepler field and the most massive nearby transiting planet, discovered using small-aperture telescopes!
+TrES-2, the first known transiting planet in the Kepler field and the most massive nearby transiting planet at the time, discovered using small-aperture telescopes.

 -

-First direction detection of light from extrasolar planets!
-TrES group identifies thermal emission from the hot Jupiter TrES-1.
+First direction detection of light from extrasolar planets.
+TrES group identified thermal emission from the hot Jupiter TrES-1.

 -

-TrES group announces the discovery of a new detached M Dwarf Eclipsing Binary!
+TrES group announced the discovery of a new detached M-Dwarf Eclipsing Binary!

 -